danielkorkin/fabricpy/docs/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with FabricPy quickly.
+This guide will help you get started with fabricpy quickly.

 Installation
 ------------

-First, ensure you have Python 3.10+ installed, then install FabricPy:
+First, ensure you have Python 3.10+ installed, then install fabricpy:

 .. code-block:: bash